broadinstitute/delphy-2024-paper-data/README.md

 these scripts moving forward.
 Instead, the aim of this repo is to be living documentation of all the details of the runs and plots.

+Some files in this repo (notably `*.dphy` run results file) were to big to push to GitHub; their sizes ranged from 24 MiB to 302 MiB.
+They are available upon request to `pvarilly@broadinstitute.org`.
+Suggestions for a long-term repository for these files are also welcome.

 ## Usage

 Create a Python virtualenv and install the associated requirements: